steemit/smt-whitepaper/smt-manual/manual.md

 In practice, independence or a modest positive correlation should be expected, so an `ICR=` or `ICR-` curve should be chosen.
 For STEEM itself, curation was originally the quadratic `ICR=`, as of hardfork 0.19 it is the linear `ICR=`.

-TODO:  Operator to create fund
-TODO:  Do we want to allow these parameters to be dynamic?
 TODO:  Possibly decreasing-slope reward curve?
 TODO:  Possibly `ICR-` curve for quadratic?